IAmSorryDave/UvCorny/README.md

 ## Quickstart

 If you are using the base Codespace image, it's probably overkill (and slow) for Python package development.

+### Build Arguments

+In .devcontainer/Dockerfile -

-By default UvCorny uses ghcr.io/astral-sh/uv:python3.12-alpine for the base image.
-Increment the Python verison as needed.
+- PYTHON_VERSION : 3.12  # Increment the Python verison as needed.

 ### ENVIROMENTAL VARIABLES